 H. Henry Lai, MD, served as a podium session moderator for the “Infections/Inflammation/Cystic Disease of the Genitourinary Tract: Interstitial Cystitis” session.
 Later in the afternoon, Lai was joined by Angelíca Gousse, MD, a collaborator from the Bladder Health and Reconstructive Urology Institute, to present their poster abstract, “Assessment of Bladder ‘Pressure’ and ‘Discomfort’ Symptoms – How do Overactive Bladder Differ from Interstitial Cystitis/Bladder Pain Syndrome Patients?” during the “Urodynamics/Lower Urinary Tract Dysfunction/Female Pelvic Medicine: Non-neurogenic Voiding Dysfunction I” moderated poster session.
 Senior data analyst Joel Vetter, MS, also contributed to the research.

 Endourology fellows Brijesh Patel, MD, and Mark Biebel, MD, were joined by Ramakrishna Venkatesh, MD, to present their abstract, “Improved Stone Quality of Life in Patients with Obstructing Ureteral Stone on Alpha-Blocker Medical Expulsive Therapy” during the “Stone Disease: Medical & Dietary Therapy” session.
-WashU medical student Tarik Phillips, Vetter, clinical research data supervisor Alethea Paradis, MTS, Alana Desai, MD, and Kenneth Sands, DO, MBA, are named as co-authors.
+WashU medical student Tarik Phillips, Vetter, clinical research data supervisor Alethea Paradis, MTS and Alana Desai, MD.

 Zachary Smith, MD, moderated the “Bladder Cancer: Invasive II” session.